May 19, 2014

 In the chapter "Constanze's Second Widowhood" Selby falls into a well-known trap that regularly claims victims among all kinds of enthusiastic amateur Mozartologists: she actually thinks that Leopold Mozart, Euphrosina Pertl, and Genoveva Weber were all buried in the family grave in the cemetery of St. Sebastian in Salzburg.
 And yet, it has been known for decades – based on the Berchtold von Sonnenburg family papers in Brno – that Leopold Mozart (just like "Theophrastus Paracelsus" as Selby hilariously misnames this historical figure) was not buried in the churchyard, but in the communal crypt of St. Sebastian.
 The "Mozart family grave" in this cemetery is an artificial site, created by Johann Evangelist Engl for reasons of nostalgia.
 There were no family graves in today's sense in the eighteenth century.
 The whole defensive rant, brought forward by Selby against "attacks by Mozartean writers accusing Constanze of desecrating Leopold Mozart's grave by having her aunt Genoveva buried there" is based on ignorance of the literature.

 To defend Constanze's absence from her husband's burial, Selby resorts to Philippe Ariès's book Images of Man and Death, but her discussion is completely beside the point.
 The main issue was not "the wife's place in her home and not at the burial", but the customs related to Josephinism.
 Constanze was not "forbidden to attend Mozart's burial", she did not even consider to attend it, because it was not customary.
 At that time, the act of burying a body was no part of the Christian rite as it is today.
 People bid goodbye to their loved ones at the church and not in the cemetery, a custom that only began to change in the course of the Napoleonic Wars.
 Selby's musings about "the United States changing western attitudes toward death in the 20th century" (p.
 114) have nothing to do with the relevant issues of eighteenth-century cultural life in Vienna.
 Because Selby is totally ignorant of the intricacies of the Josephinian burial regulations and their partial repeal in 1785, she rehashes all the nonsense about "Mozart having been sewn into a linen sack and having been buried with a reusable coffin".
 These old misunderstandings have all been refuted and should certainly not resurface in a 2013 publication.
 Not "eighty-five percent of Vienna's citizenry" received a third-class burial, but ninety-nine percent.
 Selby extrapolates from a small section of the St. Stephen's burial records which does not represent the situation in all of Vienna's parishes.
 First-class burials were not (as Selby presumes on p.
 117) "reserved for the nobility", but for anybody who was willing to pay for them (this old misunderstanding seems ineradicable).
-Because Selby's description of the funeral classes is copied from the worst secondary literature, it is totally flawed.
+Because Selby's description of the funeral classes is copied from the worst secondary literature (such as Brendan Cormican), it is totally flawed.

 Selby repeats her old story about Süßmayr's supposed trip to Kremsmünster Abbey in December 1791, and that after Mozart's death, "Süssmayr was nowhere to be found" (p.
 128).
 Over thirteen years ago, Selby already posed as omniscient archival researcher on public internet forums as follows: